RonTG/ass-calc/README.md

 A text-based assignments calculator written in Java.

+The input is a series of assignment expressions.
 The syntax is a subset of Java numeric expressions and operators.

 - You can use (positive/negative) numbers and variables as Operands